oscarkarnalim/STRANGE/README.md

 # STRANGE

 **STRANGE** \(Similarity TRacker in Academia with Natural lanGuage Explanation\) is a tool for observing similarities and the surface differences among Java/Python source code files.
 For Python,  the compiler needs to be installed and the absolute path should be set in 'pythoncompilerpath.txt'.
-Further details can be seen in [the corresponding paper](https://doi.org/10.1109/ACCESS.2021.3073703) published on IEEE Access.
+Further details can be seen in [the corresponding paper](https://doi.org/10.1109/ACCESS.2021.3073703) published in IEEE Access.
 You can see this guideline in Indonesian below.

 ## STRANGE Modes
 ## 1. Pair observation